Commercial and Residential Glass Installer and Manufacturer Resource

 If the building has many windows and its heating and cooling costs are excessive, the ROI from upgrading to triple-paned windows (if it doesn't already have them) is higher.

-It is possible, however, to mix and match double and triple-paned windows on the property and still achieve noticeable energy savings.
+However, it is possible to mix and match double—and triple-paned windows on the property and still achieve noticeable energy savings.

 Since triple-pane windows do a better job of shielding the building from the sun's energy, you might find they are better suited for areas of the building that receive more exposure to the sun.
 Double-paned windows would be adequate everywhere else.

-Additionally, triple-paned windows are more secure and won't break as easily as other types of windows when laminated glass is used.
+Additionally, triple-paned windows with laminated glass are more secure and won't break as easily as other types of windows.

 New call-to-action

-If you're unsure what type of windows are best for your commercial application, reach out to our team.
+If you are uncertain about the best type of windows for your application, don't hesitate to contact our expert team.

 Contact New Angle Beveling